Shaan-Duggal/streamlit_osha/README.md

 - **Visual Highlights:** See exactly where the problems are with visual marks directly on your photos.
 - **Detailed Reports:** Generate reports that outline everything, complete with photos and suggestions for fixing any issues.

-This tool is all about making safety checks easier, faster, and more reliable.
-Say goodbye to piles of paperwork and hello to more peace of our mind on the job site!
+This tool makes safety checks easier, faster, and more reliable.
+Say goodbye to piles of paperwork and hello to more peace of mind on the job site!